TabChapman/Housing_Price_Modeling/README.md

 ## Submission

-Materials (presentation and at least one submission to Kaggle) must be submitted by the beginning of class on **Friday, August 14**.
-You'll be allowed to polish/clean your repository and submit it by **EOD Friday**.
+**Some** materials (**presentation and at least one submission to Kaggle**) must be submitted by the beginning of class (10am EST) on **Monday, September 20th**.
+You'll be allowed to polish/clean your repository and submit it by **EOD Monday** (11.59pm EST).

-The last day for the Kaggle competition will be **Friday, August 14**.
+The last day for the Kaggle competition will be **Monday, September 20th**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

-- A README.md (**that isn't this file**) with a problem statement, executive summary, etc.
+- A README.md (**that isn't this file** - replace this file with YOUR readme) with a problem statement, executive summary, etc.
 - Jupyter notebook(s) with your analysis and models (renamed to describe your project)
-- At least one successful prediction submission on [DSIR-720 Regression Challenge](LinkToCome!) --  you should see your name in the "[Leaderboard]()" tab.
+- At least one successful prediction submission on [DSIR-Octopus Regression Challenge](https://www.kaggle.com/c/dsir-octopus-project-2-regression-challenge/) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/c/dsir-octopus-project-2-regression-challenge/leaderboard" tab.
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)